Foreign Language and Area Studies Graduate Intensive Language Fellowships for Summer 2020

 - Submit a one-page single spaced statement of purpose including why they wish to study a particular language with details about their future research and career goals and how this language fellowship will enhance these prospects;

-- Submit a one page vita (include levels of language competence, if applicable);
+- Submit a one to two page vita (include levels of language competence, if applicable);

 - Submit two sealed letters of recommendation, one of which must be from their supervising professor

 As a FLAS Fellow the following terms and conditions are required:

 - Recipients must enroll in an approved program of intensive foreign language course work in the U.S. or abroad equivalent to a minimum of 120-140 contact hours (depending on the level of language study) and lasting six to eight weeks in duration.
 For a study abroad program your language level must be at the intermediate or advanced level.
 The program abroad, as well as international travel must be approved by US/ED.
 Please contact the FLAS Coordinator to ensure that the desired program meets all requirements.

 - Fellows must complete an instructor-administered FLAS language assessment before as well as after their program.
 This information will be entered into the International Resource Information System (IRIS), a database used by the US Department of Education to track the FLAS Fellowship program’s contributions to national language proficiency attainment.

 - Fellows are required to stay in contact with their FLAS coordinator and to respond to a survey every two years for eight years following the program regarding their use of Portuguese or other critical need languages, and their focus on Latin American and Caribbean studies in employment, education or training.

 A completed online application with supporting documents as requested above are due by no later than 4:30 p.m.
 (CST) on the stated deadline, with notification approximately two weeks after the deadline.
 Applications are reviewed by a CLACS faculty committee from of a variety of schools, colleges, and departments in accordance with the following criteria:

 - Strength of student’s academic record, both undergraduate and graduate GPA;